2008 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2008 - Present

-The 2008 penny value chart showcases how condition and variety type create dramatic price differences within the final Memorial year.
+The 2008 penny value chart showcases how condition and variety create dramatic price differences within this final Memorial year.

-At the pinnacle sits the 2008-D RD 68 at $2,990, representing exceptional preservation from Denver’s massive production run.
-The substantial gap to the second-place 2008 RD 69 at $780 illustrates how a single grade point can mean thousands of dollars in value difference.
+At the pinnacle sits the 2008-D RD MS68 at $2,990 — a price realized at Heritage Auctions on December 4, 2008, representing exceptional preservation from Denver’s massive production run.
+The substantial gap to the second-place 2008 RD MS69 at $780 illustrates how a single grade point can mean thousands of dollars in difference.

-The list demonstrates clear patterns: high-grade red specimens dominate the top positions, while specialized varieties like Satin Finish coins from both mints secure multiple rankings despite their limited mint set distribution.
+The list shows a clear pattern: high-grade Red (RD) specimens dominate the top positions, while specialized varieties like Satin Finish coins from both mints secure multiple rankings despite their limited mint-set distribution.

-Interestingly, proof specimens from San Francisco occupy lower positions despite their premium Deep Cameo finish, with the top proof reaching $99.
-This reflects how rarity in condition often outweighs special production methods in determining market value.
+Interestingly, proof specimens from San Francisco occupy lower positions despite their premium Deep Cameo (DCAM) finish, with the top proof reaching $374 (a 2008-S PR70DCAM at Heritage Auctions in 2009).
+This reflects how rarity in condition often outweighs special production methods when determining market value.

 Also Read: Lincoln Wheat Penny Value (1909-1958)

-The 2008 Lincoln Memorial cent holds a bittersweet place in U.S. numismatic history as the final year of the Memorial reverse, created by Frank Gasparro and used from 1959 to 2008.
-Its retirement marked the end of one of the longest-running reverse designs in Lincoln cent history.
+The 2008 Lincoln Memorial cent holds a bittersweet place in U.S. numismatic history as the final year of the Memorial reverse, which was created by Frank Gasparro and used continuously from 1959 to 2008.
+Its retirement marked the end of one of the longest-running reverse designs in Lincoln cent history — a full 50 years.

 2008 No Mint Mark Penny (RD)